 Light my fire

-Did you know: Even if you’re a camping pro, you should try to make life as easy for yourself as possible.
-Bring a lighter or matches in a waterproof resealable bag to ensure a maximum strike rate.
+Tip: Even if you’re a camping pro, you should make life easy for yourself by bringing a lighter or matches in a waterproof, resealable bag.

 Good food, good vibes